Study Abroad Scholarships

 GoOverseas, Education New Zealand and Student Universe have teamed up to provide $15,000 in scholarships, plus round-trip airfare for U.S. students studying in New Zealand for a semester.
 One scholarship is for undergraduate students and then three are for graduate students.

 Education New Zealand Study Abroad Travel Awards (ENZTA) offers $2,000 scholarships to help students fund their flights to New Zealand.
-Generation Study Abroad New Zealand Universities Excellence Awards (NZUEA) offer $500 awards to students studying at one of eight New Zealand universities, including our affiliated New Zealand program at the University of Otago in Dunedin!
+Meanwhile, Generation Study Abroad New Zealand Universities Excellence Awards (NZUEA) offer $500 awards to students studying at one of eight New Zealand universities, including our affiliated New Zealand program at the University of Otago in Dunedin!

 The St. Andrew's Society of Philadelphia awards scholarships to a small group of American students, attending college near Philadelphia, to attend a full academic year at one of the “Four Ancients,” or the Scottish equivalent of the Ivy League: the Universities of Aberdeen, Edinburgh, Glasgow, and St. Andrew’s.
 This is a full-ride scholarship, so the standard study abroad finance policies do not apply to this program.
 This is a competitive scholarship, so the Study Abroad Office encourages you to work with Jean-Paul Benowitz, Director of Prestigious Scholarships (firstname.lastname@example.org) to craft your application.

 BUTEX brings together universities, colleges and other higher education institutions across the UK that have a shared interest in learning abroad.
 Students studying abroad for a semester or year a BUTEX member university are eligible for one of their £500 scholarships.
 If you're attending the following affiliated programs, BCA's London, England program, CISabroad's Edinburgh or Stirling, Scotland programs, or Northumbria University, you're eligible for this award.